 The final consideration which will affect when government auctions are held is how the public can take advantage of it.
 Online auctions can run year-round because they allow the public to place bids over an extended period of time, ranging from a week to a month.
 Live government auctions rarely take place more than once a week at most because it isn’t feasible to hold them on a daily basis.
 Government car auctions which are held both live and simultaneously online can be held more often than live only auctions.
 This is because people can bid on vehicles before the auction begins, sometimes placing bids up to a month early.
-While the live portion of the auction may only be held on a weekly or monthly basis, the auction process as a whole can be
+While the live portion of the auction may only be held on a weekly or monthly basis, the auction process as a whole can be extended much further.

 How to Find Out About Upcoming Government Car Auctions

 There are a variety of different ways you can find out about upcoming government car auctions.
 In general, the two easiest solutions are to rely on local classified ads or reputable online car auction websites.

 Relying solely on classified ads to find local government auctions has been the primary method people of used for a long time.
 Unfortunately, the classified ad section can be difficult to track on a regular basis.
 This is especially true if government auctions are held on regular intervals, such as weekly or monthly, because the ads will only run for a day or two before the auction.